 Phu Quoc is tipped to become one of Vietnam’s major drawcards in the future and is already well established as a tourist destination amongst well-travelled people.
-Getting from Ho Chi Minh city to Phu Quoc isn’t as straight forward as other parts of Vietnam mainly because it is an island off the south coast of Vietnam.
+Getting from Ho Chi Minh city to Phu Quoc isn’t as straightforward as other parts of Vietnam mainly because Phu Quoc is an island off the south coast of Vietnam.
 In this post we cover the various (and best) ways to get to Phu Quoc from Ho Chi Minh City.
 The easiest option currently is to fly to Phu Quoc from Ho Chi Minh.
 Check prices and schedules side by side for this route using this website.
 A multi day (2-3) trip to Phu Quoc, exploring the Mekong Delta may be possible, take a look at one of these tours here.